 Professor of Physics

-Dr. Riggs teaches a course on acoustics for non-science majors: The Science of Music.
-For our majors he teaches most of the advanced upper division courses.
+Riggs teaches a course on acoustics for non-science majors: The Science of Music.
+For our majors, he teaches most of the advanced upper-division courses.
 He is also the advisor for all students interested in pursuing a career in engineering.

-When he's not working on physics, Dr. Riggs can be found engulfed in current events on the web or playing his electric guitar or his banjo.
-In fact, after hours, he and other faculty can be found having band practice in the Thin Film Magnetism Lab.
+When he's not working on physics, Riggs can be found engulfed in current events on the web or playing his electric guitar or his banjo.
+Riggs also enjoys playing guitar in the faculty jazz band, Thin Film Magnetism.

 Professor of Physics

-Associate Dean of the College of Arts & Sciences
+Associate Dean of the College of Arts and Sciences

-Dr. Glander's professional interests lie in LEED (low energy electron diffraction), and is actively involved in cutting edge research involving Kikuchi electron diffraction.
+Glander's professional interests lie in LEED (low energy electron diffraction) and is actively involved in cutting-edge research involving Kikuchi electron diffraction.

 Assistant Professor of Physics